ofnote/gestop/CUSTOMIZATION.md

 ### Adding new gestures

 To extend this application and create new gestures, there are a few prerequisites.
-Firstly, download the data from from the dataset link given above, and place in the `data/` directory.
+Firstly, download the data from from the dataset link given.
 This is to ensure that your model has all existing data along with the new data to train on.

 You can either record a new static gesture or a dynamic gesture, with the `static_data_collection.py` and `dynamic_data_collection.py` scripts respectively.